thoughtspot/thoughtspot.github.io/_end-user/search/about-charts.md

    ![]({{ site.baseurl }}/images/chart_type_icons.png "ThoughtSpot chart types")

+# # Choosing a chart ##

-**Note:** Some chart types may be unavailable for you to select depending on the columns in your search.
-For example, if your search does not contain at least one geographical column then you will not be able to select any of the geo chart types.
-Unavailable chart types are grayed out.
-Hovering over one will tell you what columns are needed before you can choose it.
+**Note:** Some chart types may not be unavailable, depending on the columns in your search.
+For example, if your search does not contain at least one geographical column, then you will not be able to select any of the geo chart types.
+ThoughtSpot show unavailable chart types as grayed out.

+Hovering over a chart type icon tell you what columns you require before you can use it.

 -   **[Column charts]({{ site.baseurl }}/end-user/search/about-column-charts.html)**
 The column chart is one of ThoughtSpot's simplest, yet most versatile chart type.
-More often than not, the column chart will be chosen as your default chart type.
+The column chart is often the chosen default chart type, and displayes data as vertical columns.
+-  **Stacked columns**
+The stacked column combines the different secondary dimensions into a single column, stacking them.
+Note that the dimensions retain their relative size and color.
 -   **[Bar charts]({{ site.baseurl }}/end-user/search/about-bar-charts.html)**
-The bar chart is very similar to the column chart.
-The only difference is that it is oriented the other way.
+The bar chart is nearly identical to the column chart.
+The primary difference is that it displays data as horizontal bars.
+-  **Stacked bar**
+Just like stacked columns, stacked bars combine the different secondary dimensions into a single stacked bar.
 -   **[Line charts]({{ site.baseurl }}/end-user/search/about-line-charts.html)**
 Like the column chart, the line chart is one of ThoughtSpot's simplest, yet most versatile chart type.
 More often than not the line chart will be chosen as your default chart type.
 -   **[Pie charts]({{ site.baseurl }}/end-user/search/pie-charts.html)**
 The pie chart is a classic chart type that displays your search in a circle.
 The pie chart ThoughtSpot shows is in the shape of a doughnut.
 -   **[Area charts]({{ site.baseurl }}/end-user/search/area-charts.html)**
 The area chart is based on the line chart, but has filled in regions.
+-   **Stacked area**
+This option stacks the values of one dimension on top of the other, enabling you to clearly see the relative volume of data under the line.
+Contrast this with the presentation in the area chart, where data for different overlaps.
 -   **[Scatter charts]({{ site.baseurl }}/end-user/search/about-scatter-charts.html)**
 The scatter chart is useful for finding correlations or outliers in your data.
 -   **[Bubble charts]({{ site.baseurl }}/end-user/search/about-bubble-charts.html)**